avhagedorn/Leetcord/README.md

 - Can be setup and deployed quickly through heroku and Azure SQL.
 - If you are a GitHub student you can effectively deploy this for free.

-## Requirements
+## Requirements <a id="REQUIREMENTS"></a>
 1. Python 3.8+
-> ⚠ Although we have solely tested on Python 3.8.13 higher versions should stil be stable for this repository.
+> ⚠ Although we have solely tested on Python 3.8.13 higher versions should still be stable for this repository.
 2. Install pip requirements: `pip install -r requirements.txt`
 3. Download [ODBC 17 Driver for Azure](https://www.microsoft.com/en-us/download/details.aspx?id=56567)
 > ⚠ This is only necessary if you decide to use Azure SQL for your database.
 Using a different SQL varient may affect setup.